saicheboina/Scanner_App/README.md

 - Do **not** commit your production Firebase files (`google-services.json`, `GoogleService-Info.plist`) publicly.
 - Rotate any leaked API keys and restrict them in the Firebase console.

----

-## 🤝 Contributing

-1. Fork → create feature branch → commit → open PR.
-2. Keep widgets modular and follow the existing folder structure.
-3. Run `flutter analyze` before submitting.

----

-## 📄 License

-Specify a license (e.g., MIT) in a top‑level `LICENSE` file if you plan to open source.

----

-## 🙋 Support

-Open an issue or contact the maintainer if you need help.